Cheapest cruise lines for Alaskan cruises – 7 lines ranked by price

 How we compared the cruise lines

-The below list details the best available rates for 7-night cruises in June 2015 , which is arguably one of the best months to visit Alaska.
-You’ll find the below rates listed from the cheapest cruise line to the most expensive, departing from Seattle, Washington.
+The below list details the best available rates for 7-night cruises in June 2020, which is arguably one of the best months to visit Alaska due to day length and pleasant daily weather.
+You'll find the below rates listed from the cheapest cruise line to the most expensive, departing from Seattle, Washington.
 Though the same cruise lines operate from several other cities, most commonly, travelers will depart from Seattle, which is home to a large international airport.

 When selecting your cruise, you may find that prices move around a bit, up or down, but generally they move together, keeping the ranking the same.